mathieuancelin/distributed-queues/readme.md

 Distributed queues
 =================================

-Loosely ordered (or not) distributed in-memory message queue system (with disk persistence) as an HTTP service.
+Loosely ordered distributed in-memory message queue system (with disk persistence) as an HTTP service.
-Support full replication for strongly ordered queues.

-Data are split (by default) across cluster nodes (with random or round robin routing) for better scaling.
+Data are split (by default) across all cluster nodes (with random or round robin routing) for better scaling.

 ```
 # creates a queue named 'myQueueName'